 Heath Mount in the Community

 We work with local schools to share knowledge, learning and facilities for the benefit of teachers and pupils.
 We have hosted a successful primary school football festival welcoming local teams from Watton-at-Stone, Bengeo, Aston St Mary’s, Morgan’s and Abel Smith primary schools and also run STEM days for local schools for children working towards their CREST awards.
-Some of our more formal events such as Harvest Festival, Remembrance Service, and the Christmas Carol Service allow parents and staff to contribute to a wide variety of causes both local and further afield including The Royal British Legion, Crisis, The Salvation Army, Hertfood, Isabel Hospice, Macmillan Cancer Support and Middleton School, a nearby school for those with severe learning difficulties.
+Some of our more formal events such as Harvest Festival, Remembrance Service, and the Christmas Carol Service allow parents and staff to contribute to a wide variety of causes both local and further afield including The Royal British Legion, Crisis, The Salvation Army, Hertfood, Isabel Hospice, The Haven Homeless Charity in Stevenage, Macmillan Cancer Support and Middleton School, a nearby school for those with severe learning difficulties.
+Termly mufti days also support charities such as Children In Need and Jeans For Genes.

 Supporting Dalit children in India